Ryanstemkoski1/cydoc-frontend-tmp/.github/pull_request_template.md

 # Checklist

+Mandatory for all PRs (the PR will not be merged unless you have completed these items):
 - [ ] My code follows the style guidelines of this project.
 - [ ] I have performed a self-review of my own code.
+- [ ] My changes generate no new errors or warnings.
+- [ ] I have performed interactive testing via the UI to check that my fix is effective or that my feature works.
+- [ ] I have carefully resolved merge conflicts to avoid overwriting other people's recent work.

+Mandatory for most PRs (please provide a written reason below if you did not complete these items, e.g., "My PR is only 2 lines of code.")
 - [ ] I have commented my code, particularly in hard-to-understand areas.
 - [ ] I have made corresponding changes to the documentation.
-- [ ] My changes generate no new errors or warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added programmatic tests that prove my fix is effective or that my feature works.
-- [ ] New and existing unit tests pass locally with my changes.
-- [ ] I have carefully resolved merge conflicts to avoid overwriting other people's recent work.